 Need an idea to feed the little ones at home?
 These Ground Beef meatballs are perfect for pizzas, sandwiches, pasta or soup.

 Heat oven to 400°F. Combine Ground Beef, spinach, bread crumbs, egg whites, water, garlic, salt and pepper in large bowl, mixing lightly but thoroughly.
 Shape into twenty four 1-inch meatballs.
-Place on rack in broiler pan.
-Bake in 400°F oven 15 to 17 minutes.
+Place on rack in broiler pan sprayed with cooking spray.
+Bake in 400°F oven 18 to 20 minutes.

 Use meatballs to prepare one of the following recipes for pizzas, sandwiches, pasta or soup.